arcaneAgilmente/consensual/readme.txt

 Special menu on Evaluation:
 The song properties and tags menus can also be accessed on the Evaluation screen, by tapping select, or by holding MenuLeft and tapping Start.
+The menu for turning on/off Evaluation info flags is also accessible.
 Hold MenuRight and tap Start to take a screenshot on Evaluation if you don't have a Select button.

 Pane display on Select Music: